 Psychology majors preparing for graduate school need a broad, solid grounding in the fundamentals of psychology to build upon.
 Additional electives from the natural sciences, sociology, philosophy and literature are encouraged.

 Students who would like to combine a minor in psychology with a major in one of the other disciplines may do so by taking PSY 110 (3 hours) and 17 additional hours of elective psychology courses for a total of at least 20 hours.
-Elective courses must include at least two courses with 300-level numbers or above and may include PSY 284.
+Elective courses must be chosen from the list of courses approved for the Psychology major and must include at least two courses with 300-level numbers or above.
 One class from the list of approved psychology electives without a PSY prefix can count toward this minor.
 All other classes to count toward the minor in psychology must have a PSY prefix.